LuisPalacios/airlink/README.md

 ---

 Connecting AirPods on Windows means `Settings > Bluetooth > Connect` — every single time.
 AirLink skips all of that.
-Left-click the tray icon, done.

 No window.
 No installer.
 No configuration.
-Just a single `.exe` in your system tray.
+Just a single `.exe` that lives in your system tray.

 - Left-click → connect your AirPods
-- Right-click → options (startup, hotkey, quit)
+- Right-click → options (help, device selection, hotkey, quit)
 - Adapts to light/dark theme automatically
 - Icon shows connection state in real time